Title of show: Cast recording

+Further Changes

+For the 2024 Off-West End run, "An Original Musical" was cut.

 The [title of show] show

 The [title of show] show is a video blog by the creators of [title of show].
 It documents the musical's progress to Broadway.
-Guest actors Barrett Foa, Sean Palmer, Sierra Boggess, Lin-Manuel Miranda, Kerry Butler, Lea Michele, Gideon Glick, Jonathan Groff, Ann Harada, director of [title of show] Michael Berresse and Cheyenne Jackson appear on the [title of show] show".
+Guest actors Barrett Foa, Sean Palmer, Sierra Boggess, Lin-Manuel Miranda, Kerry Butler, Lea Michele, Gideon Glick, Jonathan Groff, Ann Harada, director of [title of show] Michael Berresse and Cheyenne Jackson appear on The [title of show] show.

-Episode list
+Episodes

 The titles of the show's episodes reflect the original cast recording track listing.

 Episode 1: Untitled Pilot Episode

 Jeff and Hunter, appearing largely in character, excitedly announce that [title of show] is going to Broadway.
 This episode sets the precedent for future episodes; Jeff wears his costume from the original off-Broadway production and Hunter wears a promotional shirt from a random Broadway show.
 The episode chronicles the creation of the [title of show] show and includes clips of Jeff composing the show's musical theme at the piano.